bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

-- [ ] Define modifiers so we can reference if specific modifiers are activate instead of character names.
-	- [ ] ie; "doubled damage"; "double_souls" etc
 - [ ] Add a random button to the main menu on the character selector (probably to the right of the right arrow)
 - [ ] Base game
 - [ ] The shop becomes available between every toss but stocks only a single coin at a time.
 - [ ] Single currency - Shop coins and upgrades cost life instead of souls.
 When you gain souls, gain life instead.
 Souls and life are a single resource basically.
 End round whenever.
 Strain increases three times as fast.